rwoldford/Quail/README.md

 # Quail
 Quantitative Analysis in Lisp

+# NOTE
+This is not ready for public use.
+Stay tuned.

 # Requirements

 1. The ASDF system facility package must be installed (version >= 3.1.5)